-I was first introduced to them by Noelle, a US-based blogger that I follow on instagram.
+I was first introduced to hemp seeds* by Noelle, a US-based blogger that I follow on instagram.
 She's got a useful blog post about why they're so good - they're packed full of protein for one - on her blog meals for me and my minis if you're interested in finding out more.

 However, they are completely optional in this recipe so if you don't have any to hand you can just omit them and your energy balls will still be completely delicious.

-Prunes, being less fashionable, they still had in plentiful supply and it got me thinking that it would be a good idea to use prunes for these energy balls, just to have something different.
+Prunes, being less fashionable, they still had in plentiful supply.
+It got me thinking that it would be a good idea to use prunes for these energy balls, just to have something different.

-Here’s how to make carrot cake nut free energy balls:
+How to make carrot cake energy balls:

-- 150g chopped prunes or dates
+- 150 g chopped prunes or dates

-- 100g sunflower or pumpkin seeds, or a mix of both
+- 100 g sunflower or pumpkin seeds or a mix of both

-- 1 tbsp hemp seeds (optional)
+- 1 tbsp hemp seeds optional

-- 1 medium carrot, finely grated (50g)
+- 1 medium carrot finely grated (50g)

 - 1 tsp ground cinnamon